Southeast Asia

 Lenny Rosalin

-Deputy for Gender Equality at the Ministry of Women's Empowerment and Child Protection
+Former Deputy Minister, Ministry of Women's Empowerment and Child Protection, Indonesia

 "As a result of working with Women’s World Banking, AMK is looking more closely at identifying the strongest use cases to attract new women customers and ensure that barriers that women face in using formal financial services are identified and steps are taken to provide an improved customer journey for women."